The Hunger Games: Catching Fire poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Hunger Games: Catching Fire against these established plot points, we can identify how Francis Lawrence utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Hunger Games: Catching Fire within the action genre.

 Francis Lawrence's Structural Approach